 “I don’t want to be at the mercy of my emotions.
 I want to use them, to enjoy them, and to dominate them.” ~ Oscar Wilde Emotions are part of being human.
 We get sad, angry, frustrated or happy depending on the circumstances we find ourselves in and the experiences we have.
 However, experiencing emotions as men and women does not mean that we must be mastered by our emotions.
 Instead, we must learn to master our own emotions and not let them dictate our words, our actions, or our life.
 Giving up alcohol, drugs

 Earlier this year it was revealed that Zayn Malik struggled with an eating disorder while in the boy band One Direction.
 With this revelation, people have been forced to reassess their preconceived notions of body image and its impact on both men and women.
-The scientific community have known for a long time that eating disorders do not discriminate based on sex; both men and women experience the negative consequences of a negative body image, ranging from fad dieting to steroid abuse to complete eating disorders.
+The scientific community has known for a long time that eating disorders do not discriminate based on sex; both men and women experience the negative consequences of a negative body image, ranging from fad dieting to steroid abuse to complete eating disorders.
 But that has not stopped society as a whole

 “PTSD is a whole-body tragedy, an integral human event of enormous proportions with massive repercussions.” ~ Susan Pease Banitt For those who have experienced a traumatic personal event or history, facing the past can be one of the most difficult aspects of working through recovery.
 Trauma leads to feelings of a loss of control, a lack of trust, and the inability to tell anybody about it.
 But all of these – regaining control, rebuilding trust, and describing what happened over and over again – are all integral to trauma recovery.
 Thankfully, support groups and individual